 We spent the day gathering flowers and decorating the campsite.
 A nice meal has been prepared.
 Hemy is pacing in the next room, rehearsing what she is going to say to Matt in her promise and Matt is next door probably doing the exact same thing.
 Keeping those two apart for a few hours was a challenge but we did it.
 I have written a wedding speech to the both of them.
 It’s kind of ironic because I have never been in love.
 (I think I know what love is).
 Shortly, the ceremony will start and Matt and Hemy will promise to love each other for ever.

-When Matt and Hemy asked me to write this speech my first response was to say “No”.
-Get someone else to write it.
+When Matt and Hemy asked me to write this speech, my first response was NO. Get someone else to write it.
 I am not qualified.
 I did a little soul searching and I have experienced love and commitment.
 I think we all have.
 I loved my parents and to some degree I love all of my friends.
-Little Aleece shows me love every time she blows one of those bubble raspberries.
+Little Aleece shows me love everytime she blows one of those bubble raspberries.
 (It’s cute you should really see it.).
 We all have commitment to something.
-As the leader of Bear Country I have been charged with making sure that our tribe remains a viable and productive part of society.
+As the leader of Bear Country, I have been charged with making sure that our tribe remains a viable and productive part of society.
 I have never experienced true romantic love or known the unspoken commitment that love of that magnitude brings.
 I was going to try and define love for everyone here today but “Love” is a personal thing between two people.
 Only Matt and Hemy can define their Love.
 I hope that the love that the two of you share lasts forever.
 Let this day, this ceremony, be a reminder of your commitment to love each other in good times and in bad.
-Matt and Hemy have written their own vows to each other and have asked us here today to witness this joyous occasion.
-(Insert their vows here.)
+Matt and Hemy have written their own vows to each other and have asked us here today to witness this joyous occassion. (insert their vows here.)